 The reality of sexuality education in Australia is that it is not comprehensive, and rarely does it promote gender equality, account or prepare young people for the complexity and multiple dimensions of sexuality, or build their knowledge and ability to have healthy, happy and enriching sexual relationships.
 Investment and strategies, including capacity building for teachers and school communities, is needed to bring these rights to education and sexual and reproductive health, and to turn Australia’s gender equality priority at an international level into social change.

 Since 2015, there’s been some important to changes to the landscape of sexuality education in Australia, including the Safe Schools Coalition Australia program, the Marriage Equality Plebiscite and the implementation of Respectful Relationships education under the National Action Plan to Reduce Violence Against Women and their Children, and increasing media coverage of image-based abuse.
-In June 2019, YWAG will open the second wave of ‘Let’s Talk’ to ask young women and non-binary young people how they have experienced, and what they think of, these changes and their sex education.
+YWAG has now opened the second wave of ‘Let’s Talk’ to ask young women and non-binary young people how they have experienced, and what they think of, these changes and their sex education.
 They can also tell us whether Australia is moving closer to achieving Comprehensive Sexuality Education.

 Romy Listo is a feminist researcher, sexuality and relationship educator and an advocate for young women and violence prevention.
 She is a member of the Young Women's Advisory Group (YWAG) for the Equality Rights Alliance (ERA).
 Romy is also a PhD student in the School of Social Science and the Energy & Poverty Research Group at the University of Queensland.
 Her research explores the ways that women are organising collectively around energy challenges in South Africa and the impact on women's empowerment.